 New Sources of Revenue and Chronic Care Management Software Drive Care Coordinator Hiring

-Propelled by the Affordable Care Act (ACA) and the move towards fee-for-value care delivery models versus fee-for-service, chronic care management (CCM) services have the potential to significantly reduce healthcare spending.
+Propelled by the Affordable Care Act (ACA) and the move towards fee-for-value care delivery models versus fee-for-service, chronic care management services (CCM) have the potential to significantly reduce healthcare spending.
 Patients who have the education and training they need to manage their chronic illness will incur lower healthcare costs.
-The overall goal of CCM services is capitalize on this concept and improve self-care behavior by providing education, counseling, and support in between office visits.
+The overall goal of CCM services is to capitalize on this concept and improve self-care behavior by providing education, counseling, and support in between office visits.

 New Revenue Sources for CCM services